 Conclusion: Red Light Therapy Promotes Balance and Helps Support the Bodies Natural Healing Process

 Everyone, no matter their age or health, should be aware of inflammation and seek greater biological balance in their lives.
-Inflammation is a natural and necessary part of life; our health and wellness depends on inflammatory responses to danger.
-But chronic inflammation is a serious health risk, and it limits what we can do on a day-to-day basis.
-The key is balance.
+Inflammation is a natural and necessary part of life; our health and wellness depends on our body’s natural response to danger.
+But chronic inflammation is a serious health risk, and can limit what we can do on a day-to-day basis.

 Red light therapy supports cellular homeostasis and efficient energy production.
-In conjunction with a healthy lifestyle, red light therapy can make a big positive impact on inflammation.
-When you get the healthy light you need to make energy and perform at your best, acute inflammation is less likely to become chronic, painful inflammation.
+In conjunction with a healthy lifestyle, red light therapy can have a positive impact on your body’s natural response to inflammation.
+When you get the healthy light you need to make energy and perform at your best, inflammation problems are less likely to occur over time.